ShayHill/article_install_vim_in_windows/README.md

 packadd! comment  # (un)comment lines with gc, gcc
 ```

-Vim has a few more disabled-by-default packages, but each one is non-default for a reason. `nohlsearch` plugin *will* break [vim-ai](https://github.com/madox2/vim-ai) and other plugins.
+Vim has a few more disabled-by-default packages, but each one is non-default for a reason.
+For instance, the built-in-but-disabled-by-default plugin `nohlsearch` *will* break [vim-ai](https://github.com/madox2/vim-ai) and other plugins.

 ## external plugins